akshaypratapsigmoid/Snowflake_Assignment/Peer_Learning_Document.md

 );
 ```
 #### Approach :
-+ I have use [CSV GENERATOR](https://extendsclass.com/csv-generator.html) to create the data .
++ Atul have use [CSV GENERATOR](https://extendsclass.com/csv-generator.html) to create the data .

 ###  Q7 Also, create a variant version of this dataset ( 5 ).